-The gain of a mobile handset antenna is a critical parameter in cellular network design.
-Due to the large variety of mobile phones used in the networks, it is very important that their antenna performance can be evaluated reliably.
-The traditional definition of antenna gain is not adequate for evaluating the performance of a handset antenna, whose orientation relative to the direction and polarization of the incident field is unknown.
-Several methods have been proposed for determining the performance of a mobile antenna in realistic propagation conditions.
+T HE gain of a mobile handset antenna is a critical parameter in cellular network design.
+Due to the large variety of mobile phones used in networks, it is very important that their antenna performance be able to be evaluated reliably.
+The traditional definition of antenna gain is not adequate for evaluating